ManicodeSecurity/Defending-DevOps/labs/K8S-Cluster-Setup/lab.md

  A critical RCE vulnerability was just reported through a bug bounty and was fixed late into the night.
 Roll out a new version of the app (0.2) in your local cluster to patch the vulnerability on each of your three running pods.
 No downtime allowed!
 Show the deployment history using `kubectl rollout history`

 ### Bonus+
 The new version you just rolled out contains a critical bug!
-Quicky rollback the deployment to 0.1 (Yes, 0.1 is the vulnerable version, but this is just for practice!)
+Quickly rollback the deployment to 0.1 (Yes, 0.1 is the vulnerable version, but this is just for practice!)

 ### Bonus++
 Add an ingress accessible at unshortenit.info